hypertrons/hypertrons-crx/CONTRIBUTING.md

 - Please search for related issues.
 Make sure you are not going to open a duplicate issue.
 - Please specify what kind of issue it is and explain it in the title or content, e.g. `feature`, `bug`, `documentation`, `discussion`, `help wanted`...
 The issue will be tagged automatically by the robot of the project(Menbotics).
 See [supported issue labels][issue-label].

-To make the issue details as standard as possible, we setup an [Issue Template][issue-template] for issue reporters.
+To make the issue details as standard as possible, we set up several [issue templates][issue-template] for issue reporters.
 Please be sure to follow the instructions to fill fields in template.

 There are a lot of cases when you could open an issue: